HISTORY OF THE CYSO

 CYSO's concerts were held at the university's Lamont School of Music.
 Concerts are now presented at numerous sites around the city of Denver.
 The CYSO rehearses at Colorado's Finest High School of Choice.

-Michelle Orman is in her thirteenth full season with CYSO.
+Michelle Orman is in her fourteenth full season with CYSO.
 Her primary responsibilities are fundraising, managing the budget and finances, managing staff, and overseeing administrative and orchestra operations.

-In addition to managing the CYSO, Michelle is a professional musician.
-She plays Principal Clarinet with Opera Colorado, the Colorado Ballet Orchestra, 2nd Clarinet with the Central City Opera, and 2nd Clarinet with the Boulder Philharmonic.
-She frequently performs with the Colorado Symphony and the Fort Worth Symphony in Texas.
-She is Adjunct Professor of Clarinet at the University of Northern Colorado, has an active clarinet studio in Denver, and has been working with youth orchestras since 1980.
+In addition to managing the CYSO, Michelle is Principal Clarinet with Opera Colorado, the Colorado Ballet Orchestra, 2nd Clarinet with the Central City Opera, and the Boulder Philharmonic.
+She frequently performs with the Colorado Symphony.
+She is Adjunct Professor of Clarinet at the University of Northern Colorado, and has been working with youth orchestras since 1980.
 Michelle is also a D'Addario woodwind artist.